-It is important that your application form be completed carefully and accurately.
-The information you provide in the application will be used by ATCB to determine your eligibility to sit for the examination.
+Your application form must be completed carefully and accurately.
+ATCB will use the information you provide in the application to determine your eligibility to sit for the examination.

-Be sure to update both your email and postal mailing addresses in MyATCB, as the ATCB will send you important exam related information.
+Be sure to update both your email and postal mailing addresses in MyATCB, as the ATCB will send you essential exam-related information via email and your ATR-BC certificate to your mailing address.